 An important part of my role is student training and supervision – StudyLA is an undergraduate research center that provides LMU students with hands-on research experience (200 students and >2000 fieldwork hours over the past two years).

-I currently co-teach the POLS3800: Political Internship course at Loyola Marymount University (LMU).
-The class is focused on professional development through such activities as elevator pitches (practiced in actual elevators), informational interviews, and learning effective writing and communication skills.
+I’ve been co-teaching the POLS3800: Political Internship course at Loyola Marymount University (LMU) since Spring 2019.
+In this class, I focus on professional development and soft skills development through such activities as elevator pitches (practiced in actual elevators!), informational interviews, and learning effective writing and communication skills.